Support Midwifery Funding

 I’m writing because I am concerned about the shortage of midwives in Alberta.
 Our maternity care system is unsustainable, is not meeting families’ needs and needs to change.

-Pregnant women find it extremely difficult to find a primary caregiver of their choice.
+Pregnant people find it extremely difficult to find a primary caregiver of their choice.
 The demand for midwives far exceeds the number of registered midwives, a critical shortage of obstetricians has loomed for years, and fewer family doctors are providing maternity care.

 Please accept this letter as request to increase funding for midwives so that families can have access to midwifery care.
 Alberta’s registered midwives have the training and expertise to improve care and increase access to care at a time when increasing demand and decreasing accessibility are presenting significant challenges for families.